 - Keep devices unplugged when not in use.

-- If you use a landline, make sure to use a corded phone.
+- If you have a landline, make sure to use a corded phone.

 - Start practicing better cell phone hygiene.
 Use the airplane mode feature whenever you can.